Na-Z/PS-2Net/preprocess/s3dis/REAME.md

     ```python preprocess_s3dis.py -s ../../datasets/S3DIS/P1/npy_data -d ../../datasets/S3DIS/P1/```

     One folder will be generated under `./datasets/S3DIS/P1/` by default.
+Note that the KNN indices are also included in the HDF5 data.

 Eventually, the `./datasets/S3DIS/P1/` directory should look like this:
 ```bash